 Maintaining Your Travel Trailer:

-Some tips to help you achieve a long lasting, high-quality travel trailer are:
+Some tips to preserve your travel trailer are:

 - Inspect the roof seals and seams of your RV.
 Check the seals and seams every three months.
 Use sealant to patch up any holes if needed.